-The Modern Formula is the best formula for predictability and starting out.
-The modern formula uses commercial yeast which is more active and predictable than a natural levain (sourdough).
-Although more predicatable, bread making is greatly influenced by temperature.
+The Classic Formula is a delicious formula combining a natural sourdough starter for flavor and commercial yeast for reliable performance.
+The combination produces a consistent and flavorful loaf.
+Select this formula if you have an existing active sourdough starter.
+(Note you can order starter for free on the community loaves website.)
+Bread making is greatly influenced by temperature.
 You can be successful with this formula without concerning yourself with Desired Dough Temp (DDT).
 However, cooler environments and ingredients will cause these steps to take a little longer and warmer temperatures can reduce the total time for each step.
 For those of you working with DDT 75-85 is a nice target window.

-Another variable, the number of loaves you are making changes the amount of time at each step.
+An additional variable to temperature, the number of loaves you are making changes the amount of time at each step.
 Two loaves mixes up more quickly than six.
 In all cases, video links help provide instruction when you are uncertain.

-Step 1 | Make Preferment (Poolish)
+Step 1 | Make Preferment (Levain)